pkivolowitz/CSC4730-Fall-2023/README.md

 * Your partner will be **assigned** to you by me.

 * Members of the team must be specified by the partner handing in the project within the code they are handing in.

 * The partner not handing in the project must submit a text file stating who their partner is.

 * Both partners receive the same grade.

 * Any partnership problems should be worked out by you but I can step in if necessary.

+This is not intended punitively.
+In your future you will be required to work with others.
+Failure in this can result in your dismissal even if your other performance is superlative.
+Lone Rangers are *not desireable* within teams.

+It is *your responsibility* to ensure you and your partner work as a team.
+Remember, your partner is *assigned* to you and you will have them *only once*.

 ### Project Requirements